 Social media provides a massive amount of valuable information and shows us how language is actually used by lots of people.
 This course will give an overview of prominent research findings on language use in social media.
 The course will also cover several machine learning algorithms and the core natural language processing techniques for obtaining and processing Twitter data.

 - Autumn 2019, CSE 5539-0010 The Ohio State University

 dual-listed undergraduate and graduate course

-- In order to succeed in this course, you should know basic probability and statistics, such as the chain rule of probability and Bayes’ rule.
+- In order to succeed in this course, you should know basic probability and statistics, such as the chain rule of probability and Bayes’ rule; some basic calculus and linear algebra will also help, such as knowing what is gradient.
 On the programming side, all projects will be in Python.
 You should understand basic computer science concepts (like recursion), basic data structures (trees, graphs), and basic algorithms (search, sorting, etc).

-- Summer 2016, The North American Summer School on Logic, Language, and Information (NASSLLI)
+- Summer 2016, NASSLLI: The North American Summer School on Logic, Language, and Information (Instructor: Wei Xu)

 Teaching evaluation was 5.72 out of 6 at NASSLLI; average across all instructors was 5.23.